Border (2018 Swedish film): Plot

 Tina works for the Swedish Customs Service and uses her heightened olfactory sense to detect contraband, as well as human emotions such as guilt and shame.
 She has a strongly Neanderthalic appearance and lives in a secluded house in the woods with Roland, a dog trainer.
 One day at the border, Tina sniffs out a memory card containing child pornography, and her superior asks her to help with the subsequent investigation.

 The next day, a strange man with facial features similar to Tina's appears at customs.
 His bag is revealed to contain maggots and a device that the man claims is a maggot incubator.
 Tina lets him pass, but he soon returns and volunteers to be strip searched.
-Tina is taken aback when she learns that the man has female genitalia and a large scar on his tailbone.
+Tina is taken aback when she learns that the man has female genitalia and a large scar on his tailbone similar to one she herself has.
 The man introduces himself as Vore and states that he will be staying in a nearby hostel.

 Tina goes to a nursing home to see her father, who does not look like her.
 Upon being asked about the origin of her scar, Tina's father tells her she fell on something as a small child.
 She then visits the hostel where she finds Vore eating maggots off a tree.
 He gives her one, which she eats.
 Tina offers him a room in her guest house, and he accepts.
 Tina brings him home.
 He tries to kiss her.
 Roland's suspicions are aroused.

 Tina accompanies the police when they search the apartment where the suspected pedophiles live and detects a camera with footage of an infant being sexually abused.
 The police arrest the occupants but cannot identify who is trafficking the infants.

 During a thunderstorm, Vore enters Tina's house, and the two huddle under a table, terrified by the lightning.
 They finally kiss.
 Tina later confesses that she has a chromosome deformity which makes it difficult for her to have sex and impossible to bear children.
 Vore tells her that it's not a deformity, and she should ignore what humans say about her.
 Tina is astonished as an erect penis emerges from her groin.
-The two make love, after which Vore tells Tina that she is a troll, just like he is, and that he is hoping to get in contact with a group of trolls who maintain a furtive existence in Finland.
+The two have sex, after which Vore tells Tina that she is a troll, just like he is, and that he is hoping to get in contact with a group of trolls who maintain a furtive existence in Finland.